Roman Forum and Imperial Forums Walking Tour, Rome

 17) Tempio della Pace (Temple of Peace)

-The Temple of Peace, also referred to as the Forum of Vespasian, was constructed in Rome in 71 AD under the reign of Emperor Vespasian.
-It was dedicated to Pax, the Roman goddess of peace.
-The temple faced the Velian Hill and stood on the southeast side of the Argiletum, with a view toward the renowned Colosseum.
+The Temple of Peace, also known as the Forum of Vespasian, was constructed in 71 AD under the reign of Emperor Vespasian.
+The temple was dedicated to Pax, the Roman goddess of peace.

 18) Foro di Nerva (Forum of Nerva)

-The construction of the Forum of Nerva was initiated by Emperor Domitian before the year 85 AD, but it was officially completed and inaugurated by his successor, Nerva, in 97 AD, hence its official name.
-This forum was the fourth and smallest of the imperial forrums.
-It replaced the former street known as the Argiletum, which had served as a market area, particularly for booksellers and cobblers.
+The construction of what's known as the Forum of Nerva was initiated by his predecessor, Emperor Domitian, before the year 85 AD.
+But it was officially completed and inaugurated 12 years later by Nerva, hence its name.
+This forum was the fourth and smallest of the imperial forums.
+It replaced the former Argiletum street, which had served as a market area, mainly for booksellers and cobblers.
 The new forum continued to function as both a thoroughfare and a grand entrance to the larger Roman Forum.

 19) Foro di Augusto (Forum of Augustus)